- Hear what Brown Med-Peds is all about by checking out our program podcast!

 invitation to interview

-Interview invitations will be sent within 2 weeks of ERAS release of full applications for review.
-Interviews will be held on nine Mondays in November, December, and January.
-Current planned dates are November 9th, 16th, 23rd, and 30th; December 7th, 14th, and 21st; January 4th and 11th.
+We begin sending interview invitations within 2 weeks of ERAS’ release of full applications for review.
+Virtual interviews will be held on Mondays in November and December 2021, and January 2022, as below.

 An email confirming your interview date will be sent to you shortly before your interview day.